anonymous-github-Sim2Real-Fire/Sim2Real-Fire/README.md

 We provide a **mini-version** of the dataset in [Sim2Real-Fire](https://1drv.ms/f/s!AhX2uIQNmngrafE5KFjNyZym_7o?e=yo3Q1K)

 Here, we present some examples of satellite images with the real fire areas.
-The complete collection is available in the "1.5_Satellite_Images/original_images" directory.
+The complete collection is available in the directory 1.5_Satellite_Images/original_images.

 <p align="center">